 - Canopies should be 10-foot x 10-foot in size or smaller.

 - Canopies should be in good working order.

 - Canopies should be able to stand alone (Do not tie-off to trees, building(s) and or other structures).

 - All Canopies must be used securely weighted with sand bags or blocks to ensure that they stay in place (recommended 20lbs per leg).
 Facilities can supply weights, if needed.

 - Canopies are not permitted to stay up overnight.

-- Canopies are only allow to be set-up in the Codex, Plaza an at the W.
+- Canopies are only allowed to be set-up in the Codex, Plaza and at the W.

 The UWB Campus has three Permanent Tables that can be scheduled for tabling.
-To schedule one of the two Permanent Tables please submit a 25Live Request.
-Please note there is not charge to hold a Tabling Event and one of the Permanent Tables.
+To schedule one of the three Permanent Tables, please submit a 25Live Request.
+Please note there is no charge to hold a Tabling Event at one of the Permanent Tables.

 The Locations of the Permanent Tables are: